 consumption information previously provided to the allocation agent under rules 31, 32 or 33; or

-actual daily energy quantities injected at a gas gate previously provided to the allocation agent under rule 41;
+daily metered energy quantities injected at a gas gate previously provided to the allocation agent under rule 41;

-included a material error, the allocation participant must immediately advise the allocation agent of the nature and extent of the error and provide the corrected consumption information or actual daily energy quantities.
+included a material error, thatallocation participant must immediately advise the allocation agent of the nature and extent of the error and provide the corrected consumption information or daily metered energy quantities.

 Subject to rules 44.3 and 44.4, adjustments reflecting the correction of errors are to be included in the next allocation, being either an interim or final allocation, for that consumption period.